gqucoldbrue/portfolio-website/README.md

 # portfolio-website
-This is my personal portfolio website, where you can see samples of my work for clients and design ideas.
+This is my personal portfolio website, where you can see samples of my work for clients and my creative design ideas.